omni-games-info/.github/profile/README.md

 I am developing a specialised toolkit to bridge the gap between OMNI_TITLES, OMNI_DAT and your local library:

 * **Omni1:** A high-precision 1G1R (1 Game 1 Region) tool for creating the "perfect" clean set.
-* **OmniScope:** A deep-dive metadata analyzer to filter data based on user-defined criteria.
+* **OmniScope:** A deep-dive metadata analyser to filter data based on user-defined criteria.
 * **OmniBridge:** A streamlined utility for managing and downloading ROM assets.
 * **OmniSelect:** A curation engine for building personalized collections for target storage devices.